Level: Advanced (Level 3)Awarding Body: Edexcel

-- Care Worker, Support Worker
+- Employment: Care Worker, Support Worker, Nursery assistant

-- Higher Education to study
+- Higher Education to study:

 - Health & Social Care,

-- Youth and Community Work and
+- Youth and Community Work

-- Early Childhood Studies.
+- Early Childhood Studies

 How is the course organised?

-Unit 5: Anatomy and Physiology for Health and Social Care
+Unit 3 Anatomy and Physiology for Health and Social Care –

-Unit 20: Promoting Health Education
+Unit 8 Promoting Public Health

 How is the course assessed?

-Each student can achieve a PASS, MERIT or DISTINCTION grade and the appropriate grade awarded for each unit.
+Each student can achieve a PASS standard, MERIT standard or DISTINCTION standard grade upon successful completion of the relevant criteria.